Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Wear Band

-Both Performance Series and Factory Race Series Fox 2.5 Coilover Shocks use a new upgraded wear band with o-ring preloader.
-The new wear band uses a lower friction, less abrasive, and more durable material which is coupled with an o-ring to improve damping consistency.
-Over time wear bands loose material which ends up in the oil, reducing dampening consistency and leading to increased wear, the new wear band is a great improvement on each of these characteristics.
-The pre-load o-ring also increases consistency by reducing oil blow-by around the piston.
-The new wear band is a big improvement and a great upgrade to both shocks.
+Both the Performance Series and Factory Race Series Fox 2.5 Coilover Shocks now feature an upgraded wear band with an o-ring preloader.
+The new wear band is made from a lower-friction, less abrasive, and more durable material, paired with an o-ring to enhance damping consistency.
+Over time, traditional wear bands can lose material, which contaminates the oil and reduces damping performance while increasing wear.
+The improved wear band addresses these issues, offering better durability and consistency.
+Additionally, the pre-load o-ring helps reduce oil blow-by around the piston, further improving performance.
+This upgrade is a significant improvement for both shock series.

 Fox 25 Performance and Factory Piston Wear Band